-Where do I even begin with the wonderful characterizations?
-Let’s start with my book girlfriend (this will most likely be the only time you see me use this term), Vin.
-I’ve read more than 200 books since the first time I started this trilogy and Vin—by the end of the trilogy—remain my favorite heroine of all time.
-This doesn’t mean that Vin is the only great character from the series; Kelsier, Sazed, Elend, and many more I can’t mention for now because their greatness won’t come to play until the third book.
-Some of you who’ve read it might think of Vin’s thoughts as being “emo” or if you’re in 9gag, “edgy” but think about it, with her past, can you blame her?
-I found Vin to be an amazing character here because she taught me that despite being betrayed and left behind countless times, it’s always okay and better to love and trust someone again than being alone.
-Kelsier taught me about justice and hope; that it’s not okay to stand still in the face of tyranny, oppression, and slavery.
+Where should I even begin with the wonderful characterizations?
+I guess I’ll start with Vin.
+I’ve read more than 200 books since the first time I finished reading this trilogy, and Vin—by the end of the trilogy—still stands strong as one of my favorite heroines of all time.
+This, of course, doesn’t mean that Vin was the only great character from the series; Kelsier, Sazed, Elend, and many other characters were so memorable as well.
+I can’t mention them all in this review because their greatness hasn’t occurred yet here.
+Ever since I read this book for the first time, I’ve heard from several readers that they found Vin to be incredibly emo and annoying; I disagree with this.
+Vin had a rough past.
+I think Sanderson did a great job in conveying Vin’s insecurity and emotions.
+Vin’s thoughts felt believable to me, and I found her character’s development to be amazing.
+She taught me that despite being betrayed and left behind countless times, it’s always okay—and better—to love and trust someone again rather than being alone.
+And then Kelsier taught me about the meaning of justice and hope; it’s not okay to stand still in the face of tyranny, oppression, and slavery.

 “Men rarely see their own actions as unjustified.”

-Sazed taught me that it’s possible to have a different faith and yet still be respectful and kind towards each other’s belief.
+Sazed taught me that differences in faith can still lead to being respectful and kind towards each other’s beliefs.

 “Our belief is often strongest when it should be weakest.
 That is the nature of hope.”

-There were plenty of things to learn from the characters in the book but for now, let me talk about one of the main highlights of the book and the trilogy itself, the magic system.
+There were plenty of things to learn from the character’s actions in the book.
+But for now, I want to discuss the next highlight of the novel—and trilogy—itself: the magic system.

 The Final Empire introduced us to Allomancy and Feruchemy.
-I’ll be honest, coming from a heavy gaming and reading manga/anime background, I thought I would not encounter a magic system of high caliber that can be found in that two medium within the novel form.
-However, I was wrong.
-Allomancy is amazing and still by far my favorite magic system in the medium; even more than the one in Sanderson’s magnum opus: The Stormlight Archive.
-The intricacy of the magic system that Sanderson has created in Mistborn saga never ceased to amaze me and I’ve yet to encounter a more engaging, complex, and amazingly easy to understand magic system within any fantasy novels.
-Plus, the actions spawned from the magic system resulted in some vivid and fast-paced battle sequences.
-Don’t believe me?
-Try going to a forum and ask “what’s your favorite or the most intriguing magic systems you’ve ever read in fantasy?”
-I guarantee you that snow will fall in my country if someone doesn’t shout Mistborn; it’s just THAT good.
+Honestly speaking, coming from a gaming and manga/anime background, I thought I would never encounter a magic system as good as the one often told in these two mediums within a novel format.
+However, I was proven wrong.
+Allomancy is amazing, and it’s still by far my favorite magic system in the entire fantasy genre.
+Yes, I think it’s even better than the one shown in Sanderson’s magnum opus—The Stormlight Archive—so far.
+The intricacy of the magic system that Sanderson has crafted in Mistborn Saga never ceased to amaze me, and I’ve yet to encounter a more engaging, complex, and amazingly easy-to-understand magic system in any other fantasy novels.
+Plus, the actions spawned from the magic system resulted in some incredibly vivid and fast-paced battle sequences.

-This book was also my first encounter with Sanderson’s spectacular world-building skill along with his simple, vivid, and immersive prose.
-The world of Scadrial that’s clouded by ash and surrounded by mist was extremely atmospheric to read.
-There was also a lot of well-built mystery and lore within this book as Sanderson used the epigraph that can be found within the start of each chapter masterfully.
-I’ve heard a lot of criticisms from readers that Sanderson’s prose here are too simple for their liking and I do agree that not only this book, all his book contain simple prose.
-However, that’s actually one of the things that I do appreciate about his works.
-His writings never get in the way of the story and he’s still capable of telling a story of epic proportion with simplicity.
-Even though his prose is simple, this doesn’t mean that there isn’t any wisdom in it.
-In my opinion, all of his books contained a lot of wisdom easily applicable to our daily life.
+This book was also my first encounter with Sanderson’s spectacular world-building.
+Accompanied with Sanderson’s accessible, vivid, and immersive prose, the world of Scadrial that’s clouded by ash and surrounded by mist felt extremely atmospheric to read.
+There was also a lot of well-built mystery and lore within this book; Sanderson used the epigraph at the beginning of each chapter masterfully.
+I’ve heard a lot of criticisms from several readers that Sanderson’s prose can be a bit too simple to their liking, and I can certainly agree that—not only this book—all of his books contain simplistic prose.
+However, that’s actually one of the things that I appreciate about his works.
+His writings never get in the way of the story, and he’s brilliantly capable of telling a story of epic proportion with his accessible writing style.
+And this doesn’t mean that the narrative is lacking in wisdom or impact.
+In my opinion, all of Sanderson’s books in the Cosmere universe contained a lot of relatable wisdom easily applicable to our daily life.
 A few examples:

 “The right belief is like a good cloak, I think.
 If it fits you well, it keeps you warm and safe.
 The wrong fit however, can suffocate.”